Parabolic subgroups of complex braid groups: Intersection of parabolic subgroups

 We will see in this section that this notion of adjacency, which is very natural from the point of view of curves in a surface, can be characterized very easily in terms of the elements $z_{B_1}$ and $z_{B_2}$.

-As we did in \autoref{Garside_argument}, we consider $B$ to be one of the irreducible complex braid groups whose Garside structure $(B,B^+,\Delta)$ has been studied in this paper, satisfying the two conditions stated at the beginning of \autoref{Garside_argument} (relations are homogeneous and simple elements are square-free).
+As we did in \autoref{Garside_argument}, we consider $B$ to be one of the irreducible complex braid groups whose Garside structure $(B,B^+,\Delta)$ has been studied in this paper, so it is a homogeneous, support-preserving LCM-Garside structure.

 \begin{proposition} Two irreducible parabolic subgroups $B_1,B_2\subset B$ with Garside structure $(B,B^+,\Delta)$ are adjacent in $\Gamma$ if and only if $z_{B_1}$ and $z_{B_2}$ commute. \end{proposition}